 Knowing about these two types of curiosity, combined with a good knowledge of your audience, gives you a better idea of how to satisfy the people who view your photographs.

-That's one reason why “behind the scenes” photos are often so popular.
-Some people in your audience may be more interested to know how you created a photo than in seeing the final result.
+That’s why “behind the scenes” photos are often so popular.
+Some people in your audience may be more interested in how you created a photo than in seeing the final result.

 Familiarity is an odd thing.
 There’s no logic to it.

-Essentially, people like things and have a preference for them merely because they are familiar.
+Essentially, people like things and prefer them merely because they are familiar.
 We have memories and associations with people and items that are part of our individual and collective history.